Tomexar/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React was created by programmers from Facebook that wanted an easier way to access the DOM

 - [ ] What does it mean to _think_ in react?

+  Thinking about how to build an app using react.
+THis incudes things like deciding if something is state and where the state should live

 - [ ] Describe state.

+  the state is part of a react app or component that can be changed

 - [ ] Describe props.